-As always, Mario Kart 8 has a tendency to restrict the items leading players can get from item boxes, barring them from game-changing items like stars, red shells, and Bullet Bills.
+As always, Mario Kart 8 has a tendency to restrict the items leading players can get from item boxes, barring them from game-changing items like stars, blue Spiny Shells, and Bullet Bills.
 If you have one of these items and you are gaining on your opponents anyways, we suggest holding them for when you are close enough to overtake the leader.
 This is particularly true when in second or third place when you can score a red shell.
 Instead of firing it right after it’s added to your inventory, wait until you are closer to the final leg of the race to better ensure that you can finish on top before your opponent has time to retaliate.

 - Knock several seconds off your Mario Kart 8 Deluxe runs with these shortcuts

 - The best racing games of all time

 - Best Nintendo Switch deals and bundles for February 2021